 Light to moderate marijuana consumers should start with around 1 to 5 mg of THC.
 Higher than this starting dose may already be too intense.
 For recreational users, a slightly higher 5 to 10 mg of THC is safe.
 This dose will still help users stay grounded and enjoy the effects of edibles.
 Meanwhile, regular users who have higher tolerance can take 10 mg or higher THC doses to get them going.

-The effects of marijuana edibles can last for 8 hours, so once the onset is felt, judge your physical and mental state and decide whether you want to keep it or dose up.
+The effects of marijuana edibles can last for up to 8 hours, so once the onset is felt, judge your physical and mental state and decide whether you want to keep it or dose up.

 Edibles that come from dispensaries will have labels that will indicate the amount of THC in the product.
 For example, a marijuana chocolate bar may have a total dose of 100 mg THC, but the bar is divided into ten bite-sized pieces.
 Each piece will give you 10 mg THC.
-If you don’t see the dose on the product or it is not indicated in the label, ask help from the dispensary budtender.
+If you don’t see the dose on the product or it is not indicated on the label, ask help from the dispensary budtender.
 Don’t hesitate to ask questions, especially about something as important as dosage.